 However, if you are required to file Form 2210 because one or more of the boxes in Part II applies to you, you must complete certain lines.
 If you use the short method, you must complete lines 1-17.
-If you use the regular method, you must complete lines 1-9 and lines 18-33.
-If you use the annualized installment method (you checked box C), you must complete lines 1-9, Schedule AI, and lines 18-33 of Part IV.
+If you use the regular method, you must complete lines 1-9 and lines 18-35.
+If you use the annualized installment method (you checked box C), you must complete lines 1-9, Schedule AI, and Part IV, lines 18-35.